-- municipalities) and \$325.00 for a minor revision to a consent application, as determined by the Manager of Planning Services. - Upon determination by the Manager of Planning Services (or by the Land Division Committee, as the case may be) that a peer review of a technical study is required to justify a proposed consent application, the applicant shall be required to pay to the County, as a deposit, an amount equal to the estimated professional fees for the peer review of such study.
+- municipalities) and \$325.00 for a minor revision to a consent application, as determined by the Manager of Planning Services. - Land Division Committee, as the case may be) that a peer review of a technical study is required to justify a proposed consent application, the applicant shall be required to pay to the County, as a deposit, an amount equal to the estimated professional fees for the peer review of such study.
 Further, the applicant shall be required to reimburse the County for the actual fees and expenses of the County's peer review professional which are beyond the review of the applicant's study (i.e., pre-consultation, dispute resolution, municipal board hearings).